Mynksharma/BloodCare/README.md

 # BloodCare
-A Blood bank app which is connecting hospitals with needy.
+A Blood bank app connecting hospitals with needy.